 My friend and I admired the view for a while, before eventually turning back.
-The distribution of the hills and elevation gain across the trail make the treks in and out fairly even in terms of difficulty.
+The distribution of the hills and elevation gain across the hiking trails make the treks in and out fairly even in terms of difficulty.
 We found that the hike back did pass a little faster however, as we had already admired the views and didn’t feel the need to stop as much.

 Although we weren’t able to complete our original intended hike, the day trip to Deception Pass offered great views and just the right amount of adventure.
-With parks slowly reopening, I’ll certainly be returning soon to explore more of the stunning trails and secluded beaches offered by this wild gem.
+With the state parks slowly reopening, I’ll certainly be returning soon to explore more of the stunning trails and secluded beaches offered by this wild gem.